October 13, 2006

 Nancy provided Dr. King with a family medical history — both Peter’s charts, and her own; she didn’t say anything to indicate that she had Multiple Sclerosis, nor any other serious medical condition, at any point then or in the past.
 (Nothing in her files said anything about the “genetically flawed auto immune system,” or an “on/off switch” in her brain, either.
 Nothing even close.)

-One document in Nancy’s files, from around the time of this visit, appears to be a list she had given Dr. King — one Adam had written to her at some point, enumerated the specific “problems” he had with the environment in the house that day:
+One document in Nancy’s files, from around the time of this visit, appears to be a list she had given Dr. King — one that Adam had written to her at some point, enumerated the specific “problems” he had with the environment inside 36 Yogananda that day:

 The lights were too bright.